The Complete Guide to Invoice Approval Workflow

 Fraudulent billing is one of the biggest challenges faced by accounting departments.
 From invoices that don’t match the expenses to manually tampering invoices, fraud is a big problem when your organization is following a manual invoice approval process.

-How does an e-procurement solution help manage invoice approval workflows
+How does an e-procurement solution help manage invoice approval workflow?

 Even if your organization is able to generate, send, and receive electronic purchase orders as well as invoices, if the rest of the business processes in the company are still weighed down by paper, then automating invoices wouldn’t help in a big way.